 Sendle began life as the delivery service for a rad, generous sharing community called TuShare.
 They found that asking members to line up at the post office to send their parcels “just wasn’t going to cut it” - and decided to give the parcel delivery business a crack.
 Since then, Sendle has helped tens of thousands of small businesses streamline their shipping with a door-to-door service that is simple, reliable and affordable.

-I worked with Sendle in the very early stages to help establish the brand and design language, create a marketing site, as well as being to refine the product design.
+I worked with Sendle in the very early stages to refine the brand and design language, create a marketing site, as well as being to refine the product design.

 Parcel delivery, but better

 For the MVP, our product approach was ultra simple sending – no signup, no accounts and one parcel at a time.
 Notification of key delivery milestones was via transactional emails.
 With an easy, natural process that is human, transparent and approachable.